mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 This error is because in our bootstrap action we requested an application directory that didn't exist.
-Despite seeing this error, it is a good sign since it is looking for the directory which we want doctrine's entity configuration to use by default.
+Despite seeing this error, it is a good sign since it is looking for the directory which we want Doctrine's entity configuration to use by default.

 Let's go ahead and create the directory then rerun quill.
 From our project root: